Maine Courts Response to COVID-19

 Pandemic and Post-Pandemic Management Orders

-During the last three years, as the circumstances of the pandemic and the needs of the courts have changed, the Judicial Branch revised and rescinded several of the PMOs and PPMOs.
+As the circumstances of the pandemic and the needs of the courts have changed, beginning in 2023, the Judicial Branch revised and rescinded several of the PMOs and PPMOs.
 In addition, because many of the practices, processes, and procedures implemented by the PMOs proved to be effective and efficient, the Supreme Judicial Court determined to continue some of the practices, processes, and procedures in PMOs that remain in effect.
 The Court has also incorporated some provisions from prior PMOs into Administrative Orders (referenced below).

 Related Administrative Orders